Postgraduate research courses

 Aims and objectives

-The aim of the course is to help you develop your academic writing and provide support for your dissertation.
+This course helps you develop your academic writing and provides support for your dissertation.
 Key objectives are to:

 - develop logically structured and coherent academic papers